hoodiehq-archive/documentation/development-setup.md

 	$ export HOODIE_ADMIN_USER=couch_admin_username
 	$ export HOODIE_ADMIN_PASS=couch_admin_password

-To start the worker, do $ node index.js and leave it running
+To start the worker, do `$ node index.js` and leave it running

 You're set.
 You'll need to have CouchDB, node server.js and node CreateUserDatabase running at all times, so don't close those terminal tabs or windows.
-You can turn couch into a daemon so it starts automatically with your system (details to be added later).
+You can turn couch into a daemon so it starts automatically with your system (check out http://guide.couchdb.org/draft/source.html#daemon).

 ## First steps

 To start doing stuff with hoodie, you'll need a html file that gets served from any kind of webserver.
 As of now, hoodie.js requires jQuery.
+So just include jQuery and hoodie.js from from these external hosts and you're good to go.
-Then you can initialize a hoodie
+Then start by initializing a hoodie:

 	<html>
 	  <head>